 As an artist, the previsualization step must occur before I reach for my camera or lens.
 It is the step in which I get an idea or see a mental image of what I would like to create, using the landscape as a prop and the camera as a tool.

 Previsualization is not a term exclusive to fine art photography; it is used in other creative endeavors and professions.
 An architect cannot draw a building without first seeing the design in her mind.
 A programmer first learns about the problem that needs solving before writing source code.
 A lawyer writes his legal brief only after first understanding the case law.
 Similarly, you need to see the screw to know whether you need a flat head or Philips head screwdriver.
 Before driving your car, you must know your destination.
 A doctor must make a diagnosis before performing surgery.
 These are examples of previsualization and it is not any different for the fine art photographer; previsualization is seeing the final photograph before making exposures with a camera.
 As a photographer, I need to know what I want to create so I can use the correct lens, shutter speed, aperture size and filter.

 It took me over a decade to finally begin previsualizing my artwork; until that time, I was more a camera operator than an artist.
 It also was not a lightbulb moment; it was a gradual experience in which I noticed some photographs began occurring pre-visually.
 Today, after nearly 40 years of making photographs, I wander the landscape without a camera until I know what I want to do; I am constantly imagining new ideas and fluidly previsualizing.

 Knowing the definition of previsualization and being an accomplished fine art photographer are two different things.
-If you want to transition from camera operator to artist, previsualization is a process I recommend learning more about; an excellent and detailed analysis can be found in Galen Rowell's Inner Game of Outdoor Photography.
+If you want to transition from camera operator to artist i.e. go from house painter to art painter, then previsualization is a process I recommend learning more about.
+An excellent and detailed analysis can be found in Galen Rowell's Inner Game of Outdoor Photography.